plone/plone.app.blob/README.txt

   eggs = ${client1:eggs}
   zcml = ${client1:zcml}

+Please note the configuration options ``blob-storage`` and ``shared-blob`` specified in ``[client1]`` and ``[client2]``.
+To enable blob support on a ZEO client (or standalone instance) you always have to specify a path in the ``blob-storage`` configuration option.
+If ``shared-blob`` is set to "on", the ZEO client will assume it can read blob files directly from within the path specified in the ``blob-storage`` option.
+This path might also refer to a network share in case the ZEO client and server are installed on separate machines.
+However, to stream blob files trough the ZEO connection you will have to set the ``shared-blob`` option to "off".
+The path specified in the ``blob-storage`` option will be ignored in this situation, but it needs to be set nevertheless.

 More detailed instructions on how to set things up as well as some background information on blobs |---| or in other words the story of an "early adopter"
 |---| can be found in `Ken Manheimer's wiki`__.
 This is a highly useful